gnkhata/Machine-Learning/README.md

 diabetes (positive class).
 The data used in the code is from National Institute of Diabetes and Digestive and Kidney Diseases.
 A total of 8 features is used, including Preg (number of times pregnant), Pres (Diastolic blood pressure), Mass (body mass index), etc. There is a total number of 760 patients in the data.

 **assignment3.ipynb** implements a neural network to recognize handwritten digits from scratch.
 The code implements the forward propagation algorithm for prediction, and also to implement the backpropagation algorithm for learning the weights.

+**assignment4.ipynb** implements a machine learning model using a healthcare dataset to predict if a person will have stroke or not.
+The features in the dataset are: Id, gender, age, hypertension, heart-disease, ever-married, work-type, residence, average-glucose, bmi, and smoking status.